Frequently Asked Questions

 You'll find all manner of pricing for all manner of workmanship.

-I've an office and studio in my home, so I have no storefront rental-space costs to pass on to you--costs which dramatically inflate the price of any service, though storefront renters will of course parrot questionable "you get what you pay for" or "I charge more because I'm in demand" excuses for bloated pricing.
+I've built an office and studio in my own home, so I have no storefront rental-space costs to pass on to you.
+Studio/office space renters will of course parrot "you get what you pay for" or "my prices are higher because I'm in demand" excuses for bloated pricing.
 As well, my prices reflect the fact that of all the sorts of photography to pursue I'd rather be busy at the work I love the most--Wedding Photography.
-I use the finest lighting and Digital photographic equipment and the most highly regarded state-of-the-art professional photo labs available for my proofing and reprint work.
+I use the finest lighting and Digital photographic equipment and the most highly regarded state-of-the-art professional photo labs available for my print work, and my web pages, word of mouth, recommendations from wedding venues, and social media such as Facebook keep me very busy with minimal advertising.

 What is "photojournalistic style"?